• +1-800-513-5423

 Treatment challenges for inhalant abuse

 Neurological abnormalities were seen in 13 of 20 patients with a history of chronic solvent vapor (primarily toluene) abuse for 2 or more years.
-The patients were evaluated after an abstinence period of at least 4 weeks, to avoid neurological effects of acute intoxication.
+The patients were evaluated after an abstinence period of at least 4 weeks to avoid the neurological effects of acute intoxication.
 Neurological signs included cognitive (60%), pyramidal (50%), cerebellar (45%), and brainstem/ cranial nerve (25%) findings.
 Eight of nine CTs revealed diffuse atrophy of the cerebral hemispheres, cerebellum, and brainstem.
 BAERs were abnormal in three of four patients, and EEG abnormalities were seen in three of seven patients.
 Chronic exposure to solvent vapor may cause persistent neurological impairment.

 Neurological abnormalities or impairments need to be addressed and diagnosed through a complete make-up to determine if the condition pre-dates the addiction or if the condition was a direct result of the abuse problem.
-This make-up should include school records to determine any learning disabilities that may help the treatment team determine if there is a need for neurological testing in the treatment process.
-Once testing has been authorized, there should be a follow-up testing several months to determine if the treatment is showing significant improvements in the brain functionality.
+This makeup should include school records to determine any learning disabilities that may help the treatment team determine if there is a need for neurological testing in the treatment process.
+Once testing has been authorized, there should be a follow-up test for several months to determine if the treatment is showing significant improvements in the brain functionality.

 Addiction Treatment Centers for Inhalant Abuse

 Treatment for inhalant abuse should be longer than the typical 28-day program due to the complexity of issues that can arise during treatment.
-A non-confrontational program works the best with an emphasis on life skills.
+A non-confrontational program works best with an emphasis on life skills.
 This is highly recommended.
-Programs that offer hands-on learning, seem to offer a better result through action therapies like art, music, dance, theatrical, or recreational therapy.
+Programs that offer hands-on learning seem to offer better results through action therapies like art, music, dance, theatrical, or recreational therapy.
 These types of programs help encourage multi-sensory actions and thoughts to assist in the recovery process.
+Limiting the initial therapy sessions to 15-30-minute sessions helps keep the patient engaged and encouraged.
+Longer sessions tend to have negative results due to the lack of concentration ability and attention span in early treatment phases.
+Group therapy is necessary for the treatment of inhalant abuse and is encouraged when the inhalant abuser is ready.

 Family support and involvement